MeBadDev/Carbona-Editor/README.md

 ## Build
 1. Clone the respository.
 2. Run `npm install` in the project root folder.
-3. Run `npm build`
+3. Run `npm run dev` to start the electron app.
-4. Submit your PR.